 One of the terms in $S_{bb}$ is cubic in bosonic fields.
 From symmetry-considerations, it is proportional to $ \phi_1 \,\phi_2 \,\phi_3$, since it is the only term invariant under the symmetries outlined in Eq.~\eqref{eq:CDWsymmetries}.
 More explicitly, it is the consequence of $ \left( \mathbf{M}_1 + \mathbf{M}_2 + \mathbf{M_3} \right ) \text{ mod } \mathbf{G}= \mathbf 0 $ and, under the action of the $C_3$-rotations, $ \phi_1 \rightarrow \phi_3 $, $ \phi_2 \rightarrow \phi_1 $, and $ \phi_3 \rightarrow \phi_2 $.
 This shows that the boson--boson interactions lead to a three-boson term analogous to the three-state Potts (or clock) model \cite{wu-potts}.
 However, this term comprises all the three distinct bosons, rather than consisting purely of the self-interactions of a single bosonic field.
 Let us discuss the implications of this term: \begin{enumerate} \item Firstly, we note that this term is different from the $\phi^3$- and ${\phi^*}^3 $-terms encountered in Ref.~\cite{cenke}, representing exactly the three-state Potts model, which brings into consideration the question of the order of the phase transition.
 A mean-field analysis of the boson-only part, when the Ginzburg-Landau action corresponds exactly to the three-state Potts model, predicts a first-order phase transition for the bosons \cite{wu-potts} (i.e., when there is no coupling to any fermions).
 However, when the bosons get coupled to gapless fermions, the boson-fermion coupling can conveniently alter this first-order quantum phase transition to a continuous quantum transition, thanks to the effects of the fluctuations (for example, as seen in Ref.~\cite{nature-3state}).
 We assume that such considerations are not pertinent to our scenario, because of the three-boson term differing from the single-flavoured complex boson case studied in Ref.~\cite{cenke}.

-\item In the absence of the three-boson term, the fermionic fields in the vicinity of the three pairs of antipodal patches are completely decoupled --- i.e., the fermions in the $n^{\rm th}$ patches do not talk to those in the $\tilde n^{\rm th}$ patches, where $ n \neq \tilde n $.
+\item In the absence of the three-boson term, the fermionic fields in the vicinity of the three pairs of antipodal patches are completely decoupled --- i.e., the fermions in the $n^{\rm th}$ patch do not talk to those in the $\tilde n^{\rm th}$ patch, where $ n \neq \tilde n $.
 However, when the three-boson term is turned on, the interactions between $\phi_n $ and $\phi_{\tilde n}$ indirectly induce interpatch interactions amongst the hot-spots whose tangential-to-FS wavevectors are not parallel/antiparallel.
-The scaling of the patch coordinates for the three distinct values of $n$ are not compatible with the scaling that needs to be implemented to analyze the implications of the $\lambda $-coupling on the effective dynamics of the bosons.
-In the end, since the considerations of low-energy effective interaction restricts the fermions to stay near the FS before and after scattering processes, we can argue that the three-boson term does not perceptibly affect the dynamics governing the quantum critical point associated with the FL to NFL transition.
+The scaling of the patch coordinates for the three distinct values of $n$ are not compatible with the scaling that needs to be implemented to analyse the implications of the $\lambda $-coupling on the effective dynamics of the bosons.
+In the end, since the considerations of low-energy effective interaction restricts the fermions to stay near the FS before and after scattering processes, we can argue that the three-boson term does not perceptibly affect the dynamics governing the QCP associated with the FL to NFL transition.

 \end{enumerate} Taking into account the above implications, we will henceforth ignore any interpatch coupling by omitting the three-boson term.
-This simplication is necessary in order to be able to proceed with the calculations.
-Thus, it will suffice to analyze any one pair of patch, for which we remove/suppress the label $n$.
+This simplification is necessary in order to be able to proceed with the calculations.
+Thus, it will suffice to analyse any one pair of patch, for which we remove/suppress the label $n$.